bundasmanu/skin_mnist/README.md

 Unlike other datasets, this one promotes the study of several types of skin lesions, thus allowing a less generalist diagnosis, and allows a more incisive study on the several types of skin lesions that a patient might suffer.

 ## Data
 This benchmark consists of 10015 images that are the result of an intensive study developed by various entities.
+The samples are represented in RGB format and have dimensions 600*450 (length and width respectively).
 This benchmark promotes the study of seven different types of skin lesions:
 * Actinic Keratoses;
 * Basal cell carcinoma;